web-extend/web-extend/docs/guide/entrypoints.md

 Method 2: create the `src/content.js` or`src/content/index.js` file manually.

-**Adding multiple content scripts**
+### Adding multiple content scripts

-Multiple content entries will be reflected to the `content_scripts[index].js` in `manifest.josn` respectively.
+Multiple content entries will be reflected to the `content_scripts[index].js` field in `manifest.josn` respectively.
 It supports the following creation methods.

 Method 1: run the following command to generate the entry automatically.